hickelsoft/dbtool/README.md

 - BDE for Delphi (to support Paradox and dBase)

-- HickelSOFT VCL Components (included in this repository)
+- HickelSOFT VCL and RTL (included in this repository)

 - [Better Translation Manager](https://github.com/andersmelander/better-translation-manager)